 Although largely financed and controlled in the early years by sympathetic whites, it was W.E.B.
 Du Bois who led the NAACP in developing its agitation and education program.
 Through his brilliant editorship of The Crisis – the NAACP’s magazine – Du Bois became the principal philosophical voice of the black freedom struggle.
 In its pages, Du Bois exposed the scourge of racial oppression, educated both black and white readers on the nature of the struggle, and endeavoured to instill pride in his people by introducing works of African-American writers, poets and artists.

 Today, the NAACP continues to be America’s largest and most influential civil rights organisation.
-103 years since its inception, it has survived the changing landscape of its long and ongoing struggle – including the far more radical Black Power ideology of the 1960s.
+Over a century on since its inception, it has survived the changing landscape of its long and ongoing struggle – including the far more radical Black Power ideology of the 1960s.
 Through endless legal challenges, political protests and lobbying, the NAACP succeeded – county by county – in dismantling the Jim Crow segregation statutes, and its labours were largely responsible for landmark changes in legislation including the Civil Rights Act of 1964, the Voting Rights Act of 1965 and the Fair Housing Act of 1968.